kris2026uk/LIS624/Cataloging.md

 # Cataloging

-## The next step in creating our ILS (integrated library system) is creating a cataloging module.
+## This is the next step in creating our ILS (integrated library system) is creating a cataloging module.

 This will give backend users such as catalogers and administrators the ability to update the catalog without using mySQL coding to add each record.